poov1n/Projects/Bufffer Overflow (Free Float FTP)/readme.md

 <h3>3.
 Finding the Module</h3>

 <h4>3.1 Setting up Mona</h4>
-For finding the right Module, we could use Mona.py script for finding the right modules and files which we could use for exploitation.</b>
+We can use the Mona.py script for finding the right modules and files which could be useful for exploitation.</b>
 For setting up Mona.py, we just need to copy the script to the below location</br>

     c:\Program Files\Immunity Inc\Immunity Debugger\PyCommands